Someone asked, “What value is there in martial arts training?”

-I get to see within myself.
-That's one of the great things when you are doing martial arts.
-This is especially true when you are practicing with someone else.
+I get to see within myself and observe the mind.
+That's one of the great aspects of practicing martial arts.
+This is especially true when you are training with someone else, for example in kumitachi.
+When we have a partner in kenjutsu hitting at full speed.
 We can see ourselves clearly.

 I liken it to a structure; as soon as you put weight on it then it becomes load-bearing and you can see the imperfections in the build.
-The weak spots, etc. etc. Stress and duress shed light on our weaknesses.
+The weak spots.
+Stress and duress shed light on our weaknesses inside and outside the dojo.
 Even more, wisdom can be gained from the deep and sustained application of thought in and out of the dojo.

 When you are practicing with a partner, the other person is not the prime obstacle.
 The principal obstacle is always ourselves.
 That pressure from someone else, whether spiritual or physical, will show you where your weak spots are.
 Our own introspection also replicates that pressure as in with good insight during solo practice.
 I enjoy that in practice as well.